dkolpakov2/kc-ldap-integration/README-KC.md

  - Login to the Keycloak Admin Console.
  - Navigate to:
     Authentication → Flows
- - Check if the flow you want to delete is set as the default binding:
+ - Check if the flow we want to delete is set as the default binding:
  - Go to Authentication → Bindings.
  - Look at Direct Grant Flow, Browser Flow, etc.
- - If your custom flow is selected there, change it back to the built-in direct grant (or another valid flow).
+ - If wer custom flow is selected there, change it back to the built-in direct grant (or another valid flow).
  - Also check if any client is explicitly using that flow:
-  - Go to Clients → <your client> → Authentication Flow Overrides.
+  - Go to Clients → <wer client> → Authentication Flow Overrides.
-  - Ensure your flow is not set there.
+  - Ensure wer flow is not set there.
 If it is, unset or change it.
-  - Once the flow is not referenced anywhere, go back to Authentication → Flows, select your flow, and click Delete.
+  - Once the flow is not referenced anywhere, go back to Authentication → Flows, select wer flow, and click Delete.
 ## #############
 ## 🛠 CLI (kcadm.sh) method